 - The Right to Seek Supplementary Benefits – If the injuries occur because of negligence, the victim is entitled to file a claim for supplementary compensation against an employer or any third party at fault.
 Negligence can include the unseaworthiness of a vessel or the failure to provide the worker with a safe environment.

 Every employee on an oil rig understands the hostile work environment they deal with every working day.
 Usually, workers are injured by human error or negligence.
 Maritime workers are often injured by various common dangers on oil rig platforms that can include:

 - Falling objects and inadequate fall protection

 - Block or cable break

 - Failure to design or implement safety protocols

 - Failure to maintain equipment and machinery properly

 Hiring an Attorney for an Injury Sustained While Working on an Oil Rig

 If you are suffering injuries or a loved one has died in an accident involving an oil rig, it is essential to understand your legal rights when seeking compensation.
 This is because tort law involving maritime accidents is complicated.
 Obtaining compensation often requires the skills of a competent attorney who specializes in oil rig accidents.
 Hiring legal representation quickly is crucial because you only have a limited time to file a claim.

-Rosenfeld Injury Lawyers LLC have extensive experience in maritime law.
+Rosenfeld Injury Lawyers LLC has extensive experience in maritime law.
 We provide legal services to file a personal injury claim for compensation or wrongful death lawsuit to hold those negligent accountable for their action after an oil rig accident.
 Our legal team at (888) 424-5757 offers a free initial consultation to discuss the merits of your claim.
 We can investigate the accident to determine what parties are at fault for your injuries.